 To view an expandable version of the Governor table please click here.

-The role of the governing body is demanding but very rewarding.
-We work as a team and are there to offer support and advice, helping the school set high standards and targets for school improvement.
+The role of the governing body is a very rewarding one.
+We work as a team and are there to offer support challenge and advice, helping the school set high standards and targets for school improvement.

-Our governing body is responsible for working with the school to provide strategic direction, to act as a “critical friend” and is committed to ensuring that Willesborough Infant School provides the best possible education for all our children.
+Our governing body is responsible for the strategic direction of the school, to act as a “critical friend” andit is committed to ensuring that Willesborough Infant School provides the best possible education for all our children.
 We work as a team and meet in full once a term.
 A great deal of work goes on between our meetings, supporting the work of the Headteacher and her staff who are responsible for leading and managing the school on a day-to-day basis.

 'The Governor' Magazine